amrmhassan/smart-wallet/time line.md

 - 2] add editing the start of the day to the settings screen and handle it from the user_prefs provider
 - 3] make a user_prefs provider and add all settings to it
 - 4] make the firebase handle the user settings
-- 5] make the profile stats to be calculated every time
+- 5] DONE -  make the profile stats to be calculated every time
 - 6] add the debts